 COVID-19 continues to impact our daily lives and affect how we live and work.
 For the safety of our employees and our customers, we are continuing to keep our Walk-In Lobby area closed.
 However, effective July 1, 2020, we have begun accepting payments at our Drive-Up Window again.
 Payments must be in the form of Check, Money Order, or Cash.
-We are not accepting Credit Cards at this time.
+We do not accept Credit or Debit Cards any longer.

 You may still use our Night Depository (located outside, just before the Drive-Up Window area) or US Mail to pay your Water and Sewer bill.
 You may pay by Check, Money Order, or Cash.